CodeThreat/codethreat-gitlab-plugin/CONTRIBUTING.md

 1. Update documentation for any new features or changes
 2. Add or update tests as needed
-3. Update CHANGELOG.md following the existing format
-4. Ensure all CI checks pass
+3. Ensure all CI checks pass
-5. Get review from at least one maintainer
+4. Get review from at least one maintainer
-6. Squash commits before merge
+5. Squash commits before merge

 ## Release Process